ossu/computer-science/README.md

 **Process**.
 Students can work through the curriculum alone or in groups, in order or out of order.
 - We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.
 - For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom.
 Some students choose to study multiple courses at a time in order to vary the material they are working on is a day/week.
 A popular option is to take the math courses in parallel with the introductory courses.
 Course prerequisites are listed to help you determine if you are prepared for a given course.
 - Courses in Advanced CS are electives.
 Choose one subject (e.g. Advanced programming) you want to become an expert in and take all the courses under that heading.
-You can also create your own custom subject; the discord community may provide feedback on your planned subject.
+You can also create your own custom subject; the Discord community may provide feedback on your planned subject.

 **Content policy**.
 If you plan on showing off some of your coursework publicly, you must share only files that you are allowed to.
 *Respect the code of conduct* that you signed in the beginning of each course!